 CANSFORD LABS

-How legal decisions are made using hair tests: the foundations of interpretation
+How legal decisions are made for hair tests: The Foundations

 Unpicking the world of hair testing for drugs and alcohol can be a complex business.
 While the scientific community views the practice through a purely scientific lens, it’s a subject that’s equally important to others, like family lawyers and social workers, in terms of its application, results, and the interpretation of those results.